alteryx/mini-tate/README.md

 - `annos`: annotations to be rendered.
 - `onChange`: callback to be triggered whenever the annotations update.
 - `onError`: callback to be triggered whenever there is an error with the annotations.
 - `annotationTypes`: values to populate the "annotation type" input dropdown.
-Defaults to "string", "image", and "table".
+Defaults to `[]` and dropdown will be hidden.
 - `options`: object to pass in custom styles or labels.
 More details below.

 ### Options